 Because the dynamics of collectives shapeshift the individuals and elements that make up the city.

 But Collective Intelligence arises not just through dynamics – but when those dynamics become coherent and conscious.
-When the dynamics of individual in the group align with one another for a purpose or to produce an outcome then an awareness of consciousness also arises that becomes like an invisible field that connects everyone.
+When the dynamics of individuals in the group align with one another for a purpose or to produce an outcome then an awareness of consciousness also arises that becomes like an invisible field that connects everyone.
 As we come into that field coherence emerges and makes room for another quality to arise, namely resonance.
 Resonance occurs when we as individuals and groups attune to one another as we share our intentions to manifest an outcome.
 The sharing of this field reinforces an energy that we share, as we work towards our common goal.

 In Findhorn, we recognize this energy as one of three guiding principles: “Work is Love in Action.“ Love itself, is perhaps the most recognizable and shared energy that we can share in our relationships as human beings.
 It is fundamental to our sense of belonging – to a family, group, collective.
 And the experience of sharing love is the most cohesive energy that we can experience as we relate with one another in our shared experience.